VirologyCharite/gb2seq/README.md

 features.
 The default is the order they are given on the command line.
 Other options are `--sortBy name` and `--sortBy site` (i.e., increasing genome start position).

+## compare-genomes.py

+Can be used to get a summary of differences between two unannotated genomes by aligning them to an annotated reference and using that information for the comparison.
+This is different from simply aligning two sequences and computing nucleotide identity because it is aware of genome features and can tell you what genes (if any) the changes occurred in and whether they were synonymous or not.

+There is a numeric `--verbose` flag that can be used to control how much information is printed.

 ## describe-site.py